Healthy Homes Assessment Days Bay

 Days Bay Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Days Bay and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory for all Days Bay and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate compliance with each Healthy Homes Standards that apply or will be applicable during the tenancy of their rental properties.
+• Landlords and property managers must keep records to demonstrate the conformance to any Healthy Homes Standard that apply or will be in force during the tenure of your rental home.

-• Private landlords and property managers are required to ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a renewal, new or a change in Tenancy.
+• Property managers and private landlords should make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a new, renewed or varied lease.

 Unreasonable Gaps & Holes